MicrosoftDocs/sql-docs/docs/t-sql/statements/create-xml-index-transact-sql.md

 OFF
 An error is displayed if the specified index name already exists.

-The index type cannot be changed by using DROP_EXISTING.
-Also, a primary XML index cannot be redefined as a secondary XML index, or vice versa.
+The index type can't be changed by using DROP_EXISTING.
+Also, a primary XML index can't be redefined as a secondary XML index, or vice versa.

 #### ONLINE = OFF

-Specifies that underlying tables and associated indexes are not available for queries and data modification during the index operation.
-In this version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], online index builds are not supported for XML indexes.
-If this option is set to ON for a XML index, an error is raised.
+Specifies that underlying tables and associated indexes aren't available for queries and data modification during the index operation.
+In this version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], online index builds aren't supported for XML indexes.
+If this option is set to ON for an XML index, an error is raised.
 Either omit the ONLINE option or set ONLINE to OFF.

-An offline index operation that creates, rebuilds, or drops a XML index, acquires a Schema modification (Sch-M) lock on the table.
-This prevents all user access to the underlying table for the duration of the operation.
+An offline index operation that creates, rebuilds, or drops an XML index, acquires a Schema modification (Sch-M) lock on the table.
+This prevents all user access to the underlying table during the operation.

 > [!NOTE]
 > Online index operations are not available in every edition of [!INCLUDE[msCoName](../../includes/msconame-md.md)][!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 For a list of features that are supported by the editions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], see [Editions and Supported Features for SQL Server 2016](../../sql-server/editions-and-components-of-sql-server-2016.md).